 Here’s a great idea for your child to create some very interesting, wearable jewellery that would also make a great gift for a loved one.
 It’s one of the easiest crafts your kids can make with little or no supervision.
 Let’s take a look at the steps to design wearable jewellery.

-2. Step 2: Next, one has to make small pieces of each colour (or a single colour) and make tiny balls of each which could also be slightly flattened.
+Step 2: Next, make small pieces of each colour (or a single colour) and form tiny balls of each which could also be slightly flattened.

-3. Step 3: The third step is to punch a small hole through each of the little balls and thread a string or section of twine through them.
+Step 3: Then, punch a small hole through each of the little balls and thread a string or section of twine through them.
 You can make each section long enough for a necklace or a bracelet.